Home

 River Guadiana

-Navigable with marked channel as far as Pomerao, though most boats only venture as far as Alcoutim, 20 miles from Vila Real Santo António.
+Navigable with a marked channel as far as Pomerao, though most boats only venture as far as Alcoutim, 20 miles from Vila Real Santo António.
 Make sure your air draft will allow you to pass under the bridge a mile North of Ayamonte.
-Anchorage options exist next to small riverside villages and discover some of traditional Portugal.
+Anchorage options exist next to small riverside villages and offer an opportunity to discover some of traditional Portugal.